-All of these standards apply to all signage within the City of Oregon City right-of-way and signs located in compliance with Section 15.28.100.B.1.a, except exempt signs described in Section 15.28.030.
+This All of these standards applyies to all signage within the City of Oregon City right-of-way and signs located in compliance with Section 15.28.100.B.1.ay, except exempt signs described in Section 15.28.030.

 - A. Signs on the Ground within the Right-of-Way.
-Signs on the ground within the right-of-way shall be permitted in the right-of-way in accordance with all of the following standards: - 1.
+Signs on the ground within the right-of-way shall be permitted in the right-of-way upon issuance of a permit in accordance with all of the following standards: - 1.
 Number of signs permitted: - a.
-A maximum of one (1) sign within the right-of-way per property frontage not within the Mixed Use Downtown District or Willamette Falls Downtown Design District zoning designations. - b.
+A maximum of oOne (1) A-frame-sign within the right-of-way per property frontage not within the Mixed Use Downtown District or Willamette Falls Downtown Design District zoning designations. - b.
 Within the Mixed Use Downtown District or the Willamette Falls Downtown Design District the number of signs on the ground within the right-of-way is limited to the number of operating and accessible public entrances per building or buildings on the site, up to a maximum of three (3) signs per frontage.
 All properties are allowed one (1) sign on the ground within the right-of-way per property frontage regardless of the number of building entrances.
 Multiple doors at one entrance are allowed one sign.
-Multiple individuals or entities which share the same public entrance are allowed one sign. - c.
+Multiple individuals or entities which share the same public entrance are allowed one sign. - a.c.
 Approved traffic control signs or devices do not count towards the number of signs permitted within the right-of-way. - 2.
 Material, design and size standards: - a.
 The sign frame shall be wood, plastic or metal. - b.
 The sign shall be an A-frame sandwich design. - c.
 The sign may not be illuminated. - d.
-The sign width shall not exceed twenty-eight (28) inches. - e.
-The sign depth shall not exceed two (2) feet. - f.
-The sign height shall not exceed three (3) feet. - g.
-The display area shall not exceed 12 square feet and the sign face shall not exceed six (6) square feet.

-3. Placement standards.
+The Maximum-sign width shall not exceed: twenty-eight (28) inches. - e.
+The Maximum sign depth shall not exceed: two (2) feet. - f.
+The Maximum sign height shall not exceed: three (3) feet. - g.
+The display area shall not exceed 12 square feet and the sign face shall not exceed Maximum size: six (6) square feet. per sign face - 3.
+Placement standards.